pczarnik/numpyvision/README.md

 # numpyvision: Vision datasets as numpy arrays

-numpyvision provides an easy way to use vision datasets like MNIST and other MNIST-like datasets (FashionMNIST, KMNIST, EMNIST) in your numpy code.
+numpyvision is a drop-in replacement for torchvision.datasets with an easy access to MNIST and other MNIST-like datasets (FashionMNIST, KMNIST, EMNIST) in your numpy code.

 numpyvision replicates the functionality of `torchvision.datasets.mnist` without the need to download dozens of dependencies - numpyvision has only one dependency: `numpy`.